The trial courts vary inside and outside of the city.

 New York’s Courts website is vast, with many layers to help patrons file court cases.
 They have a section on the website with all the downloadable forms people need.
 They also have an eCourts section for e-filing or e-tracking a court case.
 They use a unified court system and a dedicated website for accounts and logins.
 The e-filing system works for all court types.
 They also offer training and accessibility options.
 Users can search as a guest, but if they need to upload or file any paperwork, they must first create an account and log in before using.

-You can use Infotracer to search for New York court records within minutes!
-Gain access to thousands of court cases in New York, including the areas of Kings County, Queens County, and New York County.
-According to the New York Freedom of Information Law (FOIL), the general public is granted access to civil case files, criminal court records, family court cases such as divorces, probate issues, bankruptcies, and more.
+You can use Infotracer to search for NY court records within minutes!
+Gain access to thousands of court cases in New York, including the areas of Kings County, Queens County, and NY County.
+According to the NY Freedom of Information Law (FOIL), the general public is granted access to civil case files, criminal court records, family court cases such as divorces, probate issues, bankruptcies, and more.

 Any private citizen can conduct a court records search privately without asking permission or even having a good reason.
-Most all court records in New York will be available except things like juvenile records which are sealed by the court.
+Most all NY court records will be available except things like juvenile records which are sealed by the court.

 In 2012, the New York courts received 3,962,433 filings.
 In 2016, the number of filings decreased by 15.5% and counted 3,349,318 filings and had 3,265,526 outgoing cases